pdimens/harpy/getting_started/common_options.md

 ### --unlinked
 As of version 3.0, Harpy tries to auto-detect the type of data that input FASTQ or BAM files may be: `haplotagging`, `stlfr`, `tellseq`, or `none`.
-The formats for these data and how their barcodes look are described [in this section](linked_read_data.md#linked-read-data-types).
+The formats for these data and how their barcodes look are described [here](https://pdimens.github.io/lastq/).
 That means you no longer have to specify linked-read technology, and if you aren't using linked reads, that's fine too ([in most cases](Guides/wgs_data.md)).
 However, you can force many commands to treat your data as not linked-read using `-U`/`--unlinked`.
 This toggle skips data type detection and circumvents any linked-read specific parts of workflows.
 Data that is already not linked-read would be detected as such, so this